Tales from the hearth

 Seasonal Festivals of Spring: Welcoming the Return of Light Read More »

-Forgotten Ingredients of Uttarakhand Read More »
+Salt, Honey, and Spices: Sacred Ingredients of Spring Read More »

 A rustic bowl of bhaang chutney with roasted hemp seeds, green chilies, garlic, and fresh coriander, served alongside traditional Pahadi dishes.